dullemond/radmc3d-2.0/manual/sphinx/dustradtrans.rst

     * In the ``radmc3d.inp`` file as a line ``nphot_scat = 1000000`` for instance.
     * On the command-line by adding ``nphot_scat 1000000``.

-  In Figure :ref:`fig-polscat` you can see how the quality of an image in scattered light improves when increasing ``nphot_scat``.
+  In Figure :numref:`fig-polscat` you can see how the quality of an image in scattered light improves when increasing ``nphot_scat``.

 * ``nphot_spec``